ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 ### Do not use "hide" for read access restriction

-The hide/show visibility flag is a convenient feature for withdrawing content from the frontend.
-It acts as a simple filter in the default frontend templates.
+The [visibility switcher](https://doc.ibexa.co/en/latest/content_management/locations/#location-visibility) is a convenient feature for withdrawing content from the frontend.
+It acts as a filter in the frontend by default.
+You can choose to respect it or ignore it in your code.
 It isn't permission-based, and doesn't restrict read access to content.
 Hidden content can be read through other means, like the REST API or GraphQL.

-If you need to restrict read access to a given Content item, create a role that grants read access for a given [**Section**](https://doc.ibexa.co/en/latest/administration/content_organization/sections/) or [**Object State**](https://doc.ibexa.co/en/latest/administration/content_organization/object_states/), and set a different Section or Object State for the given Content.
+If you need to restrict read access to a given Content item, you could create a role that grants read access for a given [**Section**](https://doc.ibexa.co/en/latest/administration/content_organization/sections/) or [**Object State**](https://doc.ibexa.co/en/latest/administration/content_organization/object_states/), and set a different Section or Object State for the given Content.